From luxurious hotels with views of the castle, to chic, modern options, this accommodation guide will help you decide where to stay in Edinburgh.

 Hopefully this guide has helped you decide where to stay in Edinburgh.
 All that remains is for you to sit back and enjoy all that this incredible city has to offer, and of course, let me know where you end up!

-Planning to continue your Scottish adventure?
-Take a look at my first-timer’s guide to Glasgow, my pick of the best places to stay in Glasgow or read about the top things to do in Aberdeen
+Continuing your Scottish adventure?
+Take a look at my first-timer’s guide to Glasgow, my pick of the best places to stay in Glasgow or read all about the best things to do in East Lothian.

 Enjoyed this post?
 Pin it for later…